 How is the interest calculated on a lifetime mortgage?

 Our Lifetime Mortgage has a fixed interest rate for life, which means it won't change for the duration of your loan.
-Interest is charged on a compounding basis, meaning interest is charged on the loan amount plus any interest already added.
+Interest is calculated daily and any unpaid interest is added to the amount you owe monthly.